VAMDC/Standards/doc/source/dataConsumerProtocol/dataconsumer.rst

 Capabilities must contain at least the following information:

+* Interface URL for the form

-* URL for root resource
+* Interface URL for the primary result

 * Version of this standard supported.